MohitGoel92/Classification/README.md

 **Note:** Type I errors are seen as yellow flags and Type II errors are seen red flags.
 This is due to type II errors being interpreted as worse.
 For example, we have built a model that predicts whether an earthquake will occur.
 If the model predicts that an earthquake will occur but it does not (type I error), this will only result in a potential waste of time and resources.
 For instance, evacuations and shutting down of businesses.
 However, if the model predicts that it is safe and an earthquake will not happen, but it does (Type II error), this may result in needless loss of life.
 In this example, it is better to waste resources than there be a huge loss in life to the population.

 The F1 Score or *Harmonic Mean* captures the tradeoff between Recall and Precision.
 Optimising F1 will not allow for the corner cases (true positives and true negatives) to have a misleading implication on accuracy if, for instance, everything was to be predicted as positive or negative.
-The formula is given below.
+The formula is given below:

 <p align="center"> <img width="350" src= "/Pics/W18.png"> </p>